Colin Dalton, Head of NGN Core Implementation, outlines how the work began in 2007 to deliver a Next Generation Core Network.

 The last piece to be completed, the access network, will allow customers to turn on their taps to full flow; but it is the fibre and core network behind the access network that ensure reliable availability 24 hours a day.

-The NGN core network, which we began in 2007, is built on top of the national fibre network, acting as a highly effective distribution infrastructure which delivers multi-Gigabit speeds into local exchanges all over the country.
+The NGN core network, which we began in 2007, is built on top of the national core fibre network, acting as a highly effective distribution infrastructure which delivers multi-Gigabit speeds into local exchanges all over the country.

 The rollout involved upgrading our transmission equipment to Dense Wave Division Multiplexing (DWDM).
 We have used this technology in the past to enhance capacity on key fibre routes nationally, but now DWDM use is being massively expanded as part of the NGN rollout.
 This allows the National fibre network to deliver an ultra-high-capacity NGN core that's capable of delivering dedicated Gigabit speeds to end-users.